How to Make Date Paste

 Buying dates

-• Purchase plump dates that are not too dry or shriveled.
+• Buy plump dates that are not too dry or shriveled.

 • Discard ones with white spots because these are likely to have crystallized sugars.